 But these are only shallow constructs created by society to guide people down a certain path so that they fit into the system.
 The real growing up needs to happen within us.
 The kind of growing up that I’m referring is the psychological and emotional kind, which has nothing to do with our chronological age.
 I’ve met mature 20 year olds but I’ve also met older people who seem like they’re still stuck in puberty!

 All our pain, insecurities, anger and frustration are nothing but manifestations of unaddressed issues from the past.
-They are emotional vestiges of our personal history that have not been healed and treated properly.
+They are emotional vestiges of our personal history that have not been healed.
 We didn’t have access to the tools, skills or guidance to handle them.
-If you suspect that you have past lingering issues that are hindering you, I encourage you to consider getting therapy.

-The modern education system and household doesn’t typically prepare us for “adulting” by getting us acquainted with the real world and how things really work.
+The modern education system and household doesn’t typically prepare us for ‘adulting’.
 Most of us have to learn the ropes on our own.
 But for that to happen, we should be ready to roll our sleeves up to do the work and navigate through potential obstacles, which is much harder to do if we lack a mature disposition.

 You also want to avoid growing up too quickly and missing out on the fun.
-It’s important to honor the Peter Pan within us all and be able to escape to Neverland once in a while.
-What you want to create is a balanced approach towards being a grown-up without becoming extreme.
-That’s why I feel it’s important to understand what it really means to be a grown-up and how we can cultivate those traits.
+It’s important to honor the Peter Pan within us and be able to escape to Neverland once in a while.
+What you want to create is a balanced approach towards the maturity process.
+That’s why I feel it’s important to understand what it means to be a grown-up and how we can cultivate those traits.

 Everyone has their own concept of what being a grown-up entails.
 Based on a combination of my own personal experiences and some psychological studies, here are five signs that you’ve truly grown up:

-- You’re in control of your emotional reactions: A clear sign of being a grown-up is a capacity to keep one’s emotions in check.
-This doesn’t mean that you should be stoic and refrain from showing your true feelings.
+3. You’re in control of your emotional reactions: A clear sign of being a grown-up is a capacity to keep one’s emotions in check.
+This doesn’t mean that you should refrain from showing your true feelings.
 That’s as extreme as displaying childish behavior such as screaming and throwing tantrums.
 The middle ground is the best place to be, as it’s from here that you can adopt an objective view on situations, channel your emotions in a healthy way, and express yourself to others without offending them or causing drama.
 This can be especially hard to do if you are triggered around sensitive issues.
 If you do get triggered, deep breathing, meditation or simply being conscious of your thoughts will get you back to center quickly.
-Shadow work can help you deal with your hot button issues on a deeper level.
+Shadow work can help you deal with your hot button issues.

-- You’re able to express and live your truth: As kids and teenagers, we were self-conscious and overly concerned about what others thought about us and our actions.
+4. You’re able to express and live your truth: As kids and teenagers, we were self-conscious and overly concerned about what others thought about us and our actions.
 As we grow up, we should become less attached to other people’s opinions and strive to live our life from a place of authenticity.
 While we should be open to constructive feedback, we shouldn’t allow the judgments of others to drown the wise voice of our intuition and the intelligence of our logical mind.
-To reach this point of surety, we must gain confidence in our evaluation of situations and become a leader in our own life.
+To reach this point, we must become confident in our evaluation of situations and become a leader in our own life.
 Another refreshing aspect of this trait is the ability to be straightforward and honest in communication.
-People can trust a mature individual because they know that whatever they say is an accurate reflection of how they feel.

 All my best on your journey,